 The Best and The Brightest by David Halberstam:

 The Best and The Brightest by David Halberstam is an excellent, in-depth look at not only the major officials in the Kennedy and Johnson Administrations, but also the attitudes that got us into the Vietnam War.
-The Best and The Brightest is a book that anyone interested in military history or Cold War politics should read.
+The Best and The Brightest is a book that anyone interested in military history or Cold War politics should read and is far better than his other book about the era, The Fifties.
 It will help you develop a better understanding of the political aspects of war, the effects of hubris on foreign policy, and why the Vietnam War happened.

 Even better than that, it will give you a perspective on what life was like when Democrats loved America.
 Now, we do not know what that is like as Obama went around and apologized for America and spat on its founding ideals and Joe Biden acted corruptly to sell out America.
 But, back during the JFK administration, the president and the men in his cabinet loved America.
 They might have made a few bad policy decisions, especially if you look at those policies from a conservative viewpoint.
 However, I think it is indisputable that both parties once loved America.
 How amazing that must have been!

 Want to view this article ad-free?
 Then become a Patreon Patron for only $3 a month and view new articles ad-free on Patreon!
 Become one here: Patreon Donation Link

 Most military history or Cold War history books, such as Lost Victories and Bridge of Spies, focus on key events rather than key people.
 What is so special about The Best and The Brightest is that Halberstam does just the opposite.
 Instead of spending time focusing on the gory details of key battles in Vietnam, Halberstam describes how the outlook and upbringing of the American officials involved led to increased involvement in the war.